aiidateam/aiida-core/docs/source/developer_guide/developers.rst

      verdi devel tests db.newtests

-   :note: If in the list of parameters to ``verdi devel tests`` you add
+   .. note:: If in the list of parameters to ``verdi devel tests`` you add
      also a ``db`` parameter, then all database-related tests will be run, i.e., all tests that start with ``db.`` (or, if you want, all tests in the ``db_test_list`` described above).

-   :note: By default, the test database is created using an in-memory SQLite
+   .. note:: By default, the test database is created using an in-memory SQLite
      database, which is much faster than creating from scratch a new test database with PostgreSQL or SQLite.
 However, if you want to test database-specific settings and you want to use the same type of database